YUDANE

 持分Fractional share

 Some lots sell only a co-ownership share (持分), not the whole property.
 You would own a fraction you cannot use or freely sell.
-Yudane flags a genuine partial share as a trap.
+The case file states exactly what share is being sold — read it before you bid.

 03